Bijesse/curriculum2016/year1/units/unit8/topics/topic1/README.md

 </tr>
 <tr>

-	<td>In lesson 1 students are introduced to Cloud 9.
-They will create a portfolio site in GitHub.
-They will fork and clone a repo from GitHub and edit it in Cloud 9. </td>
+	<td>In lesson 1 students are introduced to the projects they will build throughout the year.
+Afterwards they will complete an activity that uses pre-built functions </td>
-	<td>In lesson 2 the students will continue to work on their portfolio.
-Then they will push their content back up to GitHub</td>
+	<td>In lesson 2 the students will create a JavaScript environment called Tiny Turtle that will teach introductory JavaScript skills.
+This  project will conitune into the following session.</td>
 </tr>
 </table>